 There are many ways you can get involved, here are some of our roles:

 Our volunteers produce various campaign videos, conference videos and interview people with something important to say about digital rights.
-If you have basic video skills or want to gain some, we have the equipment and editing software.
+If you have basic video skills, we have the equipment and editing software.
 This is an excellent opportunity to hone in those filming and editing skills - vital for any future work in digital media.
 See our YouTube and Vimeo channels for examples.

 We are often in need of technical support and expertise to help in the creation of new projects, web development etc. We also have a community of technical volunteers who work remotely on open source projects with us.